Refugee Protection International at a Glance

-Refugee Protection International offers a scalable, refugee-led model of frontline humanitarian aid.
-Our mission is to partner with local NGOs and duty bearers to strengthen protection and self-reliance among urban refugees and internally displaced persons (IDPs) near conflict zones through interventions including, but not limited to, innovative housing solutions, civil and residency documentation, and emergency protection assistance.
+Refugee Protection International offers a scalable, community-led model of frontline aid.
+Our mission is to partner with local NGOs and duty bearers to strengthen protection and self-reliance among urban refugees and internally displaced persons (IDPs) near conflict zones.

-By collaborating with inspiring refugee-led partners, we aspire toward a more equitable and efficient model of international relief work.
+By collaborating with inspiring refugee-led and community partners, we aspire toward a more equitable and efficient model of international relief work.
 It is our vision that refugees have the opportunity to lead humanitarian efforts on the ground, better access external funding, and more effectively meet their community’s self-reliance needs.
-RPI is honored to serve as a partner.
-We are grateful to our giving partners who make this possible.
+RPI is honored to serve as a partner and grateful to its giving partners.

-In 2020, our collaborative efforts will seek to respond to the Syrian, Yemeni, and Iraqi displacement crises in the Middle East.
-A particular emphasis is placed on reaching the most vulnerable women and children in hard-to-reach areas and urban neighborhoods, where refugee-led organizations are often best placed to identify and serve those in need.
+We will respond to additional crises in the world, prioritizing women and children in hard-to-reach areas and urban neighborhoods, where community partners are often best placed to identify and serve those in need.
+RPI staff and volunteers will continue direct cross-border aid efforts when and where needed, building on our work in Ukraine.

 RPI is a nonprofit organization with U.S. tax-exempt 501(c)3 public charity status.
-In our pursuit of local relief capacity and aid efficiency, we rely on a nimble yet rigorous approach to collaboration and monitoring, with onsite visits, due diligence, and continuous virtual interaction.
-In 2018, RPI was able to allocate 95% of its expenses to programming, of which 6% for project oversight, technical and logistic support and 94% for project grants for direct service provision to refugees and IDPs.
+In our pursuit of local relief capacity and aid efficiency, we rely on a nimble footprint and rigorous approach to collaboration and due diligence.

 Providing refugees and IDPs with shelter upgrades, access to affordable rent, alternative fuel, and flood relief.
 Read more →